ITSec-Uni-Muenster/Unifying-Privacy-Policy-Detection/README.md

 5. Classification

-Currently, the tool saves the data and according metadata in a [TinyDB](https://tinydb.readthedocs.io/en/latest/) database, which offers benefits such as potability and simplicity.
+The tool expects a path like `data` followed by a folder named with, e.g., the date of the crawl, which contains the rawl HTML/XML files of the respecting crawl.
+The tool reads these files and saves the data and according metadata in a [TinyDB](https://tinydb.readthedocs.io/en/latest/) database, which offers benefits such as potability and simplicity.
 If a different data storage format is required, the code can be adapted easily due to its modular design.
 If you have any questions about how to work with the code or regarding replication of our results, feel free to contact us.

 ## Structure of the repository
 The current structure of the repository is depicted as follows: